puppetlabs/puppet-docs/source/learning/modules2.markdown

     class {'ntp':}
 {% endhighlight %}

 ...it'll work the same way it used to.
-If you declare it with a `server` attribute containing an array of servers (with or without appended `iburst` and `dynamic` statements)...
+If you declare it with a `servers` attribute containing an array of servers (with or without appended `iburst` and `dynamic` statements)...

 {% highlight ruby %}
     class {'ntp':